 The Council on Social Work Education (CSWE) mandates specific educational competencies for all baccalaureate social work programs.
-These expected educational outcomes have been incorporated into the Social Work Program's field education Learning Agreement and Evaluation form (online at https://socialwork.umbc.edu/field-education/field-otucation/field-forms/forms/).
+These expected educational outcomes have been incorporated into the Social Work Program's field education Learning Agreement and Evaluation form (online at https://socialwork.umbc.edu/field-education/field-forms/forms/).
 Regardless of the field placement setting, it will reflect the kinds of generalist learning experiences the student will have in the agency in relationship to the core competencies, related behaviors, and integrated dimensions while working with individuals, families, groups, organizations, and communities.
 The learning goals, objectives, tasks, and/or assignments should be specific, measurable, and should be individualized to the specific student and agency.

-The Learning Agreement and Final Evaluation are combined into one document so that measuring the students' progress will be more efficient.
-Student progress and performance in the field placement experience will be evaluated at the semester end by the field instructor, utilizing the Learning Agreement and Evaluation form.
+The Learning Agreement and Evaluation are combined into one document so that measuring the students' progress will be more efficient.
+Student progress and performance in the field placement experience will be evaluated at mid-term and semester end by the student and the field instructor, utilizing the Learning Agreement and Evaluation form.
 The student and field instructor are expected to review the evaluation jointly during a weekly supervision meeting, using this opportunity to identify goals for strengthening skills.
-Midterm and final evaluations are to be submitted to the faculty field liaison by the specified due dates.
+Mid-term and final evaluations are to be submitted to the faculty field liaison by the specified due dates.

-The Midterm evaluates the student's essential social work skills and behaviors at the midpoint of each semester and provides an opportunity for the student and field instructor to assess the student's progress towards goals and objectives of the field placement as specified in the learning agreement.
-The results of the Midterm evaluation may also be used to determine if placement modifications need to be explored.
+The mid-term evaluation provides an opportunity for the student and field instructor to assess the student's progress towards goals and objectives of the field placement as specified in the learning agreement.
+The results of the mid-term evaluation may also be used to determine if placement modifications need to be explored.
 The final evaluation should reflect the student's progress toward achieving expertise of social work competencies at the level of a BSW student.